boldbi/boldbi-docker/README.md

    ![docker-compose-startup](docs/images/docker-startup.png)

-# Bold BI Supported Environment Variables and It's Usage
+# Environment variables and their usage

 Bold BI requires the following environment variables to be set when running it in basic mode.
 You can also find the advanced configuration variables in upcoming topics.